Step-by-Step Guide

 Define measurable success criteria before you build anything.
 What does good look like?
 For a lead qualification agent, success criteria might include correctly scoring 90 percent of leads, processing submissions within five minutes, and maintaining a false positive rate below 10 percent.
 These criteria give you a concrete target to evaluate against during testing and after deployment.

 Scope the agent tightly for the initial version.
-It is tempting to build an agent that handles every possible scenario, but this approach dramatically increases complexity and development time.
-Start with the 80 percent case, the most common scenarios the agent will encounter, and handle edge cases through escalation to human reviewers.
+It's tempting to build an agent that handles every possible scenario, but this approach dramatically increases complexity and development time.
+Start with the 80 percent case — the most common scenarios the agent will encounter — and handle edge cases through escalation to human reviewers.
 You can expand the agent's capabilities incrementally once the core functionality is proven.

 2